Faris-07/LowKey/README.md

 The main branch of this repository has been used for the deployed version of this application.

+The site was deployed via Heroku, and the live link can be found here - [Lowkey Menswear](https://lowkey-menswear.herokuapp.com/)

 ### Using Github & Gitpod

 To deploy my Django application, I had to use the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).